College Bank and Lower Falinge: Frequently Asked Questions

 We know that local residents know their area best and we want to ensure that everyone has an opportunity to let us know their views.

-- People can also provide their feedback via our consultation portal and our dedicated Facebook page.
+- Visiting our dedicated website page and our dedicated Facebook page.

 If you have an idea of a different way to have your say then please do let us know.